Nancy Kaplan published Dr. Ian Gilson: What you need to know about COVID in Home 2020-11-23 12:45:09 -0600

-Get your Joe Biden yard sign here.
+Get your Deb Andraca yard sign here.
 Just check the box below and submit the form.
 You'll receive an email with instructions for where to pick up the sign.Become a volunteer

 Get your Siegrist yard sign here.
 Just check the box below and submit the form.
 You'll receive an email with instructions for where to pick up the sign.Become a volunteer

-Of course you want a Biden for President Yard Sign.
-Reserve yours and receive an email with instructions for picking it up.
+Of course you want a Biden-Harris Yard Sign.
+Reserve yours and receive an email with instructions for picking it up when they become available.

 If you live in the 24th Assembly District, you will want your lawn to sport an Emily Siegrist Sign.
 Sign up for one and get email instructions for picking one up.